wpsharks/ezphp/ezphp/readme.txt

 ---

-= This plugin is VERY simple; only two configurable options. =
+= This Plugin is VERY Simple; only Two Configurable Options =

 You can define these PHP constants inside your `/wp-config.php` file (optional).